Letter Q Guide

 Bubble

-Do: Round the loop evenly and make the tail a small soft break from the lower edge so the Q keeps its friendly O-based read.
+Do: Round the loop evenly and let the tail break out softly from the lower edge without dragging the whole shape downward.

 Open Bubble